Coulomb scattering in the massless Nelson model II. Regularity of ground states: Introduction

 \section{Introduction}

 In spite of tremendous progress in the mathematical description of scattering of light and matter in the framework of non-relativistic QED \cite{CFP07,DG04, Pi05, FGS04, Sp97, DK11}, processes involving several massive particles (`electrons') remained untreated.
 This important gap in our understanding can be traced back to serious conceptual and technical difficulties arising at the multi-electron level.
 On the conceptual side, it is essential to follow the lines of relativistic scattering theory \cite{Ha58, Ru62, Dy05}, in spite of the fact that the `bare electron', appearing in the model Hamiltonian, is a non-relativistic quantum-mechanical particle.
 In the presence of a fixed infrared cut-off \cite{Fr73.1} and for massive photons \cite{Al73} a suitable variant of Haag-Ruelle scattering theory was found long time ago.
 However, only in our recent paper \cite{DP12.1}, this framework was generalized to theories with non-trivial infrared structure.
 In \cite{DP12.1} we constructed scattering states of two electrons in the infrared-regular massless Nelson model (without an infrared cut-off) and proved their tensor product structure.
 This result relies on detailed spectral properties of the ground states of the single-particle fiber Hamiltonians which encode localization of physical electrons in space.
-In the present paper we give a proof of these properties using the iterative analytic perturbation theory \cite{Pi03, KM12, CFP09, BBP13}.
-Our spectral results will also be used in our future work on scattering of several infraparticles in the infrared-singular massless Nelson model.
+In the present paper {\bcc and in \cite{DP16} we prove} these properties using iterative analytic perturbation theory \cite{Pi03, KM12, CFP09, BBP13}. {\bcb Hence, our spectral results here derived are the basis for the rigorous scattering theory of non-relativistic quantum particles interacting with a quantized massless boson field.
+While the interaction mediated by low energy (massless) bosons still requires some regularization in \cite{DP12.1}, no infrared cut-off is present.}